 Volunteering Can Help You Gain Confidence

 If you haven’t yet found something that you’re great at, volunteering can help you feel good about what you’re contributing to the community.
-This can boost your confidence levels and raise your self-esteem.
-For teens who are struggling with their confidence, volunteering could be a great way to get involved and put yourself out there.
+This can boost your confidence levels and give you more self-confidence.
+For teens who are struggling with their self-esteem, volunteering could be a great way to get involved and put yourself out there.

 For teens who have social anxiety, volunteering can give them something that they’re good at and that allows them to help other people.
 This can go a long way toward helping socially anxious teens to feel more secure about themselves and can reduce their anxiety levels.
 The boost in confidence can also help teens who have depression; not only does volunteering coax them out of the house but it also gives them something to look forward to.
 If you struggle with either of these issues, give volunteering a try!

 For teens who are college bound, a volunteer position will help boost your college applications.
 As you already know, admissions officers look for well-rounded candidates, and volunteering is part of what makes someone a productive citizen.

 In addition, depending on the volunteer opportunity chosen, it might show that you are serious about your intended major.
 For example, if you volunteer at a preschool or tutor children who are struggling in math, that will supplement your application if you are looking forward to pursuing a major in elementary education.
 Those who want to be nurses or physical therapists might see that a volunteer position in a hospital or nursing home is helpful.

 No matter what type of organization you volunteer with, the job will teach you some new skills.
 You might think that you’re just walking dogs and changing kitty litter, for instance, if you volunteer at your local animal shelter, but you will also be learning about proper pet care, communicating with animals, and what makes a good and responsible pet owner.